 You may see photographs extracted from this original comprehensive Trike+Plus CD and from this website appearing on other commercial websites.

-If you are seriously considering purchasing Trike+Plus design hardware, be certain to get this CD first.
+If you are seriously considering purchasing Trike+Plus design hardware from any other source, be certain to get this CD first.

 5609 Richmond Ct.

 eBay Search Term: “Trike Conversion Kit CD” or Item #113122215530

 trike conversion kits:

 Last Update: 10/26/2020

 My objective was to pass along some of the ideas and comments that Trike+Plus builders have submitted to me.
 Some have deviated widely from my original plan while others have pretty much replicated it intact.
 I have also included comments on features that were only covered in later editions of the Trike+Plus CD.
 As of this date, there are OVER 1000 Trike+Plus builders spanning the United States, Canada, Mexico, Netherlands, United Kingdom, Australia, New Zealand, Ireland, Brazil, Greece, France, Bulgaria, Singapore, Honduras and Portugal.

 After the initial eBay listing, I have posted subsequent update items and build out photos on the Builder's Website.

 Ground Clearance: One builder employed an unusual suspension design that left the frame only about 4 inches above the ground.
 The basic motorcycle normally had a 4-1/2 inch clearance but it only has a four inch tire track.
 The outrigger on the other hand, sweeps up about four to five feet of highway as it rolls along.
 Remember that the maneuverability of a quad or trike is highly compromised from that of the basic motorcycle so the options to take evasive action are quite limited.
 An auto muffler on the roadway could ruin a rider’s day if it wasn’t possible to safely pass over it by careful steering while staying in the lane.